Kurento/kurento/README.txt

 		}
 	    });

-> mvn compile exec:java # Execute the example
+> mvn -U clean spring-boot:run # Execute the example

 Try it out in the web browser: http://localhost:8080/